 Another problem for Africa’s small-scale farmers is that they characteristically cover relatively small areas of ground and are distinguished by their limited resources, including land, capital, equipment and market access.
 Access to capital is vital for small-scale farmers to invest in their farms, purchase inputs and improve productivity.
 Limited financial resources hinder their ability to invest in farm inputs, modernise their equipment and adopt improved farming techniques.

 In South Africa, small-scale farmers also frequently encounter difficulties in accessing markets.
-The lack of reliable transportation infrastructure, market information and bargaining power can limit farmers’ ability to sell their goods
+The lack of reliable transportation infrastructure, market information and bargaining power can limit farmers’ ability to sell their goods at fair prices.

 Standard Bank’s OneFarm Share helps small-scale farmers obtain market access, matching requests for food relief to suppliers with good-quality excess fresh produce across the country’s nine provinces.